 Contributed by Greta Omoboni from Greta’s Travels

-Luxembourg is the only BeNeLux country that I haven’t visited yet, but I will definitely add Vianden Castle to my trip when I get there!
+Luxembourg is the only Benelux country that I haven’t visited yet, but I will add a few Luxembourg castles to my trip when I get there!

 Contributed by Kristy Atkinson from Tassie Devil Abroad